cannikin/cambium-rsc/README.md

 # Cambium RSC

-A sample app built with v0.1 of Redwood Big Horn featuring support for React Server Components.
-For the classic, GraphQL version of this app see <https://github.com/cannikin/cambium-classic>
+The next epoch of [RedwoodJS](https://redwoodjs.com/) will be called Big Horn.
+This is a sample app built with the latest Big Horn canary release, featuring experimental support for React Server Components.
+For the classic, GraphQL version of this app, see: <https://github.com/cannikin/cambium-classic>

 <img width="1279" alt="image" src="https://github.com/cannikin/cambium-rsc/assets/300/de9fce2e-43ee-4e27-9bc1-f642970eb7d7">